 The first iteration of the alliance emerged out of a flurry of WhatsApp messages last March between Israeli leaders and travel providers, all of whom were perplexed by the pandemic, said Wise.
 They started talking once a week on Zoom to discuss the possibility that they might have to cancel their trips.
 As they were talking, Goldberg, who is overseeing the alliance, was inviting a second group of trip providers to discuss contingencies and share ideas; they included the staff at Birthright, whose 45,000 annual trips account for about half of all Israel travel, and Masa Israel Journey, which offers internships.
 The alliance has fostered “deep cooperation,” said Elizabeth Sokolsky, Birthright’s executive director in North America.

 The two groups of providers combined their efforts and their contact lists, which included a range of trip operators collectively responsible for about 90,000 trips a year, Goldberg said.
-Some of the groups are small, and bring only a few dozen people to Israel each year; some are Christian, like Passages and iTrek, which serve Christian college students and graduate students, respectively.
+Some of the groups are small, and bring only a few dozen people to Israel each year; some are Christian, like Passages.
+Another member, iTrek, serves college students and graduate students, many of whom are not Jewish.
 Christians United for Israel is also part of the alliance.
 The alliance’s leaders wanted to include funders, as well, Wise said.
 The Jim Joseph, Marcus, One8 and Klarman Family foundations are members, along with the Charles and Lynn Schusterman Family Philanthropies.
 “They’re investing a tremendous amount of resources,” Wise said of the foundations.
 “We were making monumental decisions about trips these folks have funded.
 We were talking about some organizations potentially going out of business, or merging.”
 Birthright and Onward Israel announced last month that they would likely merge.

 The alliance has met 12 times, with about 40 people and at least eight of the foundations on the calls, Goldberg and Wise said.
 At first, they learned and talked more about how to sustain themselves while the world waited for vaccines.
 Subjects included how to keep in touch with alumni; how to keep Americans feeling connected to Israel; and how to support people who had been ready to go, and then couldn’t, Wise said.
 One session focused on Masa, because it had secured permission from the Israeli government to bring 7,500 people into the country for internships by promising they would all quarantine for two weeks.
 Now, Goldberg said, Masa has 1,000 more trip participants waiting to get on a plane, but Israel’s Ben-Gurion Airport has been closed since Jan.
 25 due to the pandemic.
 On Sunday the government announced plans to partially reopen.